sharife/goldenthread-v2/site/content/productions/nasrudins-magnificent-journey-to-samarkand-2022.md

         Middle Eastern culture through costume and storytelling.
 She is thrilled to have been a core member of the Fairytale Players since 2007."
       image: https://ucarecdn.com/bbc55736-4b6f-43d7-aa8f-01e7609efce7/
+    - name: "Bidalia Albanese "
+      credit: Player 1
+      bio: "**Bidalia Albanese** (*she/her*) is a Bay-Area based native New Yorker who graduated from The Guildford School of Acting in England and an alumnus of The School of American Ballet, NYC.
+She has performed in the UK, NYC, and is currently a teaching artist for SF Shakespeare education workgroup.
+She is also a choreographer, movement director, director, and a proud co-founder of 23 Elephants Theatre Company with her husband Steven Hess, also an actor/writer.
+They were awarded The Best of SF Fringe for their original show Unspeakable Acts."
 mentions:
   heading: 2023 Public Library performance dates
   text: |-